ni1o1/transbigdata/README.md

 **Main Functions**

-TransBigData is a Python package developed for transportation spatio-temporal big data processing and analysis.
-TransBigData provides fast and concise methods for processing common traffic spatio-temporal big data such as Taxi GPS data, bicycle sharing data and bus GPS data.
-It includes general methods such as rasterization, data quality analysis, data pre-processing, data set counting, trajectory analysis, GIS processing, map base map loading, coordinate and distance calculation, and data visualization.
+`TransBigData` is a Python package developed for transportation spatio-temporal big data processing, analysis and visualization. `TransBigData` provides fast and concise methods for processing common transportation spatio-temporal big data such as Taxi GPS data, bicycle sharing data and bus GPS data. `TransBigData` provides a variety of processing methods for each stage of transportation spatio-temporal big data analysis.
+The code with `TransBigData` is clean, efficient, flexible, and easy to use, allowing complex data tasks to be achieved with concise code.

 **Technical Features**